sbslee/pypgx/docs/genes.rst

 Introduction
 ============

-This section describes gene-specific information.
+This page describes gene-specific information.
 PyPGx currently supports a total of 57 pharmacogenes.

 Many of the genes are known to have structural variation (SV) including